 - Incorporate native device features, such as access to the camera, microphone, photo library, push notifications, and more.

-Plus, you’ll be able to preview and test everything using BubbleGo, our app for mobile testing.
+Plus, you can preview and test everything using BubbleGo, our app for mobile testing.
 Then, publish your app directly to the Apple App Store and Google Play Store right from the Bubble editor.

 Mobile app development on Vercel v0